TommyFurgi/stochastic_minimization/README.md

-# stochastic_minimization
+# Stochastic_minimization

-Simple R script to find function minimum using stochastic minimization algorithm for statistic course on AGH UST.
+R script to find function minimum using stochastic minimization algorithm for statistic course on AGH.

-I have implemented the following algorithms: - Pure Random Search - Multi-Start (using L-BSGS-B from R `optim` package).
+We have implemented the following algorithms: - Pure Random Search - Multi-Start (using L-BSGS-B from R `optim` package).

 Script generates multiple plots with data from minimum finding and text output with results.